-There may be times when material from a VNR is appropriate for excerpting in a video package.
+There may be times when it's appropriate to excerpt from a VNR.

 Example #1

 If the Memorial Sloan Kettering Cancer Center in New York discovers a new treatment for prostate cancer and the Center provides a video of its research work, VOA can, and should, use some of that video to illustrate the story.